-- Trust is requested to and agrees to administer essential medication - An existing medication regime is modified e.g.) medication type, dosage, time administered

-- Trust is requested to support/provide intimate care and or assistance with personal hygiene. - An existing learner develops health/medical needs not yet documented in their Health Care Plan.
+- The Trust is requested to and agrees to administer essential medication - An existing medication regime is modified e.g.) medication type, dosage, time administered etc. - Trust is requested to support / provide intimate care and or assistance with personal hygiene. - An existing learner develops health / medical needs not yet documented in their Health Care Plan.

-In addition to input from Trust Lead for Health, safety and premises, the learner, GP or other health professional - those who may need to contribute to a Health Care Plan include:
+In addition to input from the learner, parents, GP or other health professional - those who may need to contribute to a Health Care Plan include:

 - The Head of School

-- The Pastoral lead
+- The Pastoral Manager / Lead

 - The parent or carer

 - The learner (where appropriate)

 - The class teacher or SNA

 - Staff who are trained in emergency procedures.